The Tradition of Knife Set Sharpening in Urban Life

 Working with a hog-hair brush, the artist engages in a tactile dialogue with the canvas.
 The soft brushing of paint on the surface becomes a meditative process, bringing visual and emotional depth to the painting.
 Combining thick, rich pigments with this traditional technique allows the artist to play with the medium in challenging and deeply satisfying ways.

-The Importance of Tradition and Memory in Art
+Butcher Knife: The Importance of Tradition and Memory in Art

 This painting serves as a reminder that art is not just about technical mastery but also about capturing the intangible—memory, tradition, and emotion.
 In choosing to depict the Chakkiwala in an urban environment, the artist seeks to evoke a sense of nostalgia for simpler times.
 The painting reflects a deep personal connection to the subject matter and a desire to preserve and reimagine old traditions in a modern context.